OR Transportation Infrastructure Bank

 |Prudent underwriting standards are critical to ensuring that the OTIB operates as a self-sufficient revolving loan fund.
 OTIB staff will assess the credit quality of the applicant and determine if the resources pledged to repay the loan are reliable and adequate.
 The applicant’s audited financial statements, budget and other information provided in the application will be used to make this determination. |

 |Loan interest rates will be based on the term of the loan, an evaluation of the credit quality of the applicant and other factors relating to the borrower's repayment ability, and prevailing market rates.
 Rates generally will be set as of the date of Commission approval and may be fixed or variable.
 The OTIB staff can provide an estimate of the interest rate for your loan. |

 Repayment of OTIB loans must begin within five years of project completion and must be completed within 30 years or at the end of the useful life of the project, if shorter.
 Applicants are encouraged to lower borrowing costs by choosing the shortest feasible repayment term, since the interest rate generally will be higher with a longer repayment schedule.
 In addition, the OTIB favors projects with quick loan repayment schedules.

 For loans with a term in excess of one year, the department charges a one-percent loan fee at closing.
 This fee is designed to cover the costs of administering the program and legal review of all loan documents.
 The fee may be included in the loan request or paid using other funds of the applicant.

-Loans from the OTIB are typically secured by a pledge of the revenues to be used to repay the loan as well as any funds/accounts related to those revenues.
-Additional collateral such as facilities, equipment or vehicles may also be taken to secure the loan.
+Loans from the OTIB are typically secured by a pledge of the applicants highway user tax revenues, as well as any funds/accounts related to those revenues.
+Additional collateral such as facilities, equipment or vehicles may also be required to secure the loan.